tom-walter/Zero-Knowledge-Proof-Rust-Course/Lecture Notes.md

 * we can use the docker images directly from [docker's website](https://hub.docker.com/_/rust)
     * this helps us set foundation for our container

+Install Docker
+* docker installation varies strongly dependent on the host system
+* find your host-system and architecture in the list of [supported platforms](https://docs.docker.com/engine/install/#supported-platforms)
+* then follow the installtion instructions

 ### 2. Writting a Dockerfile and `docker-compose.yaml`
+Required Config Files
+* to get docker running, we need 2 configuration files
+    * `dockerfile`
+    * `docker-compose.yaml`

+Dockerfile
+* it contains commands for building the docker image
+    * per convention, commands are capitalized
+* it maps filesystems between host and target machine
+    ```Dockerfile
+    FROM rust:1.77 # load base Rust image version

+    WORKDIR /zkp-server # target directory

+    COPY . . # copy everything from local directory recursively

+    RUN cargo build --release --bin server --bin client # compile and run our ZKP application
+    ```

+Docker Compose Yaml
+* this file configures specifies how the containers are going to work
+* different services that interact together or with the network
+    ```yaml
+    version: '3.8' # add docker version

+    services:           # what services will run
+        zkpserver:
+            build: .    # use the local dockerfile to build service
+            volumes:
+                - ./:/zkp-server # map the current dir to the container's dir
+            environment:
+                - USER=guido    # specify the user as env variable
+            container_name: zkpserver # give name to this container
+    ```
+    * `volumes` maps directories from A to B by this syntax `A/:/B`

+Build the Image
+* to build an image, run the following command
+    ```
+    docker-compose build <service-name>
+    ```
+* this should match the name from the `yaml` file
+    ```
+    docker-compose build zkpserver
+    ```
+* building will take some time

 ### 3. Running the server and client in the Docker container